NetworkBlockDevice/nbd/doc/proto.md

 ##### Metadata contexts

-Metadata context 0 is the basic "exists at all" metadata context.
-If an extent is not allocated at metadata context 0, it MUST NOT be listed as allocated at another metadata context.
+The "BASE:allocation" metadata context is the basic "exists at all" metadata context.
+If an extent is marked with `NBD_STATE_HOLE` at that context, this means that the given extent is not allocated in the backend storage, and that writing to the extent MAY result in the ENOSPC error.
 This supports sparse file semantics on the server side.
-If a server has only one metadata context (the default), then writing to an extent which is allocated in that metadata context 0 MUST NOT fail with ENOSPC.
+If a server has only one metadata context (the default), then writing to an extent which has `NBD_STATE_HOLE` clear MUST NOT fail with ENOSPC.

 For all other cases, this specification requires no specific semantics of metadata contexts.
 Implementations could support metadata